Icinga/docker-icinga2/README.md

 This needs some further research to figure out what would work best for us.
 Available options include GitHub Actions, GitHub + TravisCI and GitLab CI/CD, but there may be other options as well.

 ### Other Concerns
-Some other condcerns have been brought up that we should keep in mind.
+Some other concerns have been brought up that we should keep in mind.
 One is that long running containers (> 2 Weeks) may become stale and need a restart.
 It is unclear whether this is an Icinga issue or something else.

 Another concern is that networking can be a challenge when separating services into separate containers.